 Worms in humans

 Threadworms infect children when eggs are transferred from their hands to their mouths.
-Learn how to prevent and treat threadworm.
+Learn the symptoms, treatment and prevention of threadworm.

 Although stools (faeces or poo) can vary, you should pay attention to what your stools look like.
 Learn more about what changes you should look out for.